Ara Gregorian - Artistic Director, violin and viola

 Chorzelski is also pursuing a conducting career.
 He conducted the recording of Ittai Shapira's Concierto Latino with the composer as violin soloist - released in 2011 by Champs Hill Records.

 Hsin-Yun Huang came to England at the age of fourteen to study at the Yehudi Menuhin School with David Takeno.
-She continued her studies at the Curtis Institute with Michael Tree, where she earned her Bachelor of Music degree, and at the Juilliard School with Samuel Rhodes.
-Currently residing in New York City, she is a dedicated teacher, serving on the faculties of The Juilliard School and the Mannes College of Music and has given master classes at Guildhall School in London; Curtis Institute; The Juilliard School; the McDuffie Center for the Strings the Taipei Normal University and East Carolina University.
+She continued her studies at the Curtis Institute in Philadelphia with Michael Tree, where she earned her Bachelor of Music degree, and at the Juilliard School with Samuel Rhodes, where she earned her Master of Music.
+She is a dedicated teacher and currently serves on the faculties of the Juilliard School and the Curtis Institute of Music.

 Cellist Michael Kannen has distinguished himself as a musician and educator of uncommon accomplishment who is comfortable in widely diverse musical situations and venues.
 He was a founding member of the Brentano String Quartet and for seven years performed with that group on concert stages around the world, on radio and television, and on recordings.
 During those years, the Brentano Quartet was awarded the first Cleveland Quartet Award, the Naumburg Chamber Music Award, a Royal Philharmonic Award and was the first participant in the Chamber Music Society of Lincoln Center II program.
 Kannen continues to perform chamber music around the country as a member of the Apollo Trio, on period instruments with the Houston-based group Context and at major music festivals such as Yellow Barn, Chamber Music Northwest, Portland Chamber Music Festival and the International Musicians Seminar in Prussia Cove, England.
 Kannen has collaborated with such artists as Jessye Norman, Phyllis Bryn-Julson, Sergiu Luca, Donald Weilerstein, Pamela Frank, Leon Fleisher, Mitsuko Uchida, Peter Frankl, Paula Robison, Charles Neidich, Steven Isserlis, and with jazz artists Michael Formanek and Uri Caine.
 His activities range from performances on period instruments to premieres of the music of our time.
 He has recorded for the CRI label.
 Kannen has served on the faculties of Dartmouth College and the Purchase College Conservatory.
 He is currently the Director of Chamber Music at the Peabody Conservatory of Music, where he holds the Sidney Friedberg Chair in Chamber Music.

 In addition to being a Four Seasons regular, Maria Lambros appears at a number of major chamber music festivals, including those of Helsinki, Aspen, Vancouver, Santa Fe, Tanglewood, La Jolla, Caramoor, Norfolk, Rockport, Skaneateles, Bard, Chamber Music West and New York's Mostly Mozart Festival.
 She has performed with the Peabody Trio and the Guarneri, Cleveland, Juilliard, Muir, Brentano, Borromeo, Colorado and Orion Quartets, among others.
-A native of Missoula, Montana, she was named one of "Montana's Leading Artists and Entertainers of the 20th Century," a millenial list highlighting the last 100 years of Montanans' exceptional contributions to art and culture.
-A devoted teacher, Lambros is currently a member of the chamber music faculty of the Peabody Conservatory of Music and the Yellow Barn Music School.
+A native of Missoula, Montana, she was named one of "Montana's Leading Artists and Entertainers of the 2oth Century," a millennial list highlighting the last 100 years of Montanans' exceptional contributions to art and culture.
+A devoted teacher, Ms. Lambros is currently a member of the chamber music faculty of the Peabody Conservatory of Music and the Yellow Barn Music School.
 She will be joining the viola faculty of the New England Conservatory of Music in Boston in the fall of 2014.